PLCnext/Template_Library_Documentation/README.md

 Follow these steps to build your documentation:

 1. **Prepare the template** : Copy the template folder to your PC and rename it to the name of your library.
+Do **not** use spaces in your folder name.

 2. **Edit the Markdown files**: